SyShock/Meaning/README.md

 ionic cordova plaform add <platform - ios or android>
 ionic cordova run <platform> --aot --livereload
 ```
-Then debug from `chrome://inspect` using chrome or even electron
+Then debug from `chrome://inspect` using chrome or electron